dineshpinto/qudi-hira-analysis/README.md

 ### Update location parameters

 The `Parameters` dataclass in `parameters.py` contains the attributes about which computer is used and where the data is stored.
-The code will automatically detect any VPN connection, and adjust its save location accordingly.
+The code will automatically detect any VPN connection, and adjust its save location accordingly (Note that you cannot save to kernix when connected remotely).

 | Attribute            | Explanation                                                                                                      |
 |----------------------|------------------------------------------------------------------------------------------------------------------|